 T equals the number of years in the before period.
-The value k (Eq 4) expresses the overdispersion factor.
+The value k (Eq.
+4) expresses the overdispersion factor.
 This value is specific for the negative binomial distribution and reflects the amount in which the data are more spread than it would be the case in a Poisson-distribution.
-The value k must be positive and is calculated from the data itself. kvalues were derived for each location separately, using all available accident data.
-However, when analysing the accidents involving fatal or serious injuries, the k-value appeared to be close to zero or even turned sometimes out to be negative.
-In the former case, this could reveal a problem of erroneous pure Poisson characteristics due to the small size of the sample and the low sample mean [14].
+The value k must be positive and is calculated from the data itself. k-values were derived for each location separately, using all available accident data.
+However, in some cases, the k-value that was derived that way appeared to be close to zero or even turned sometimes out to be negative.
+In the former case, this could reveal a problem of erroneous pure Poisson characteristics due to the small size of the sample and the low sample mean (Lord, 2006).
 In the latter case this is even contradictory to the basic assumption of the negative-binomial distribution of accidents (variance larger than the mean).
-As the use of a different value for k might lead to different results and an unreliably estimated overdispersion parameter could significantly undermine estimates [14], we used two scenarios when considering accidents involving fatalities or serious injuries.
-In the first scenario the same value for k was used for accidents involving fatalities or serious injuries as for all accidents.
-In the second scenario k was derived from the data itself (which was possible for all locations inside built-up areas and not possible for any of the locations outside built-up areas) or an extremely small, but positive fixed value for k was used $(k=10^{-10})$ (in the case of the locations outside built-up areas).
+As the use of a different value for k might lead to different results and an unreliably estimated overdispersion parameter could significantly undermine estimates (Lord, 2006), we used three scenarios in all cases where no k-value could be derived from the data themselves.
+In the first scenario an extremely small, but positive fixed value for k was used ($k=10^{-10}$).
+In the second scenario the same value for k was used for accidents involving fatalities or serious injuries as for all accidents (as all cases were no k-value could be derived from the data applied to accidents with fatalities and serious injuries).
+In the third scenario an extreme high value for k was used ($k=10^{10}$).
+Using this approach, a sensitivity analysis was performed on the impact of k on the results.

-The value w (Eq 3) reflects the weighting of the group in comparison to the weighting of the location itself when estimating the number of accidents on the observed location before construction of the roundabout.
+The value w (Eq.
+3) reflects the weighting of the group in comparison to the weighting of the location itself when estimating the number of accidents on the observed location before construction of the roundabout.

-Equation 2 expresses the estimated number of accidents at the observed location in a time period T. Equation 2 equals the weighted sum of the number of accidents in the individual location and the average of a comparable location (i.e. the average of location and the comparison group).
+Equation 2 expresses the estimated number of accidents at the observed location in a time period T. Equation 2 equals the weighted sum of the number of accidents on the individual location and the average of a comparable location (i.e. the average of location and the comparison group).
 The higher the value k in Equation 3 or the number of years T in the before-period, the lower the weight (value w) for the comparison group and accordingly the higher the weight (1-w) for the number of accidents on the roundabout location itself.
+Note that an extreme high value for k means that the value w in Equation 3 almost equals to zero which corresponds a hypothesis of "no regression-to-the-mean-effect" as in such a case in Equation 2 only count data from the treatment location itself are used.

-Consequently the value of EFF_1 can be calculated.
-This value reflects the best estimate for the impact of the construction of a roundabout at location I. $Ln(EFF_1)$ denotes the natural logarithm of EFF_1 .
-As EFF_1 has a lognormal distribution [15] the variance s2 of $Ln(EFF_1)$ can be calculated as
+Consequently the value of EFF1 can be calculated.
+This value reflects the best estimate for the impact of the construction of a roundabout at location l.
+Ln(EFF1) denotes the natural logarithm of EFF1.
+As EFF1 has a lognormal distribution (Fleiss, 1981) the variance s2 of Ln(EFF1) can be calculated as

-$$s_l^2 = \frac{1}{TREAT{l, after}} + \frac{1}{TREAT{l, before, regr}} + \frac{1}{COMP{after}} + \frac{1}{COMP{before}}$$ (5)
+$$sl^{2} = \frac{1}{TREAT{l,after}} + \frac{1}{TREAT{l,before,regr}} + \frac{1}{COMP{after}} + \frac{1}{COMP{before}}$$ (Eq.
+5)